 The glute connection no one talks about

 The piriformis is a small muscle.
-It’s not built to be a primary stabilizer of your hip and pelvis — that’s the job of the gluteus maximus and the gluteus medius.
+It’s not built to be a primary stabilizer of your hip and pelvis — that’s the job of the gluteus maximus and the gluteus medius (Reiman et al., 2012).
 But in most people who sit for a living, the glutes are functionally quiet.
 They’ve been shut off by hours of sitting, day after day, year after year.
 The body still needs hip stability, so the piriformis steps in.
-It takes on a load it wasn’t designed for.
+It takes on a load it wasn’t designed for (Tonley et al., 2010).
 It tightens.
 And because it sits right on top of the sciatic nerve, that tightness becomes pain.

 This is why stretching the piriformis gives temporary relief but doesn’t solve the problem.
 You’re loosening a muscle that’s tight for a reason.
 As long as the glutes aren’t carrying their share of the work, the piriformis will tighten back up.
 The compression returns.
 The sciatica comes back.

 The same logic applies to lumbar-origin sciatica.
-When the glutes are weak, the low back muscles compensate by doing extra stabilization work.
+When the glutes are weak, the muscles along your spine compensate by doing extra stabilization work.
 They tighten, fatigue, and eventually start compressing the nerve roots in the lumbar spine.
 Stretching the low back helps temporarily.
 But the tightness returns because the underlying imbalance hasn’t changed.
+This is the lower-crossed pattern Janda (1987b) described decades ago — tight hip flexors and lumbar erectors paired with inhibited glutes and deep abdominals.
 I write about this broader pattern — the posterior chain problem — in more detail here →

 Why the common treatments don’t stick